 Master of Arts in Art Therapy

-The Art Therapy Psychology Department at Notre Dame de Namur University is the only one of its kind in Northern California that is approved by the American Art therapy Association as meeting the requirements of training individual to become art therapists while also offers licensing as a Marriage and Family Therapist (MFT) or a Licensed Professional Clinical Counselor (LPCC).
+The Art Therapy Psychology Department at Notre Dame de Namur University is the only one of its kind in Northern California that is approved by the American Art therapy Association as meeting the requirementsfor educating and training individuals to become registered art therapists (ATR), license eligible Marriage and Family Therapists (MFT) and license eligible Professional Clinical Counselors (LPCC).
 The focus in the department is on the family as a framework for human experience, emphasizing art and image as the canvas for its expression.
 The department is unique because it provides a Master of Arts in Art Therapy which meets the academic requirements for becoming a Licensed Professional Clinical Counselor as well as a clinical licensure track leading to a Master of Arts in Marriage and Family Therapy.
 Both the MA in Art Therapy and the MA in Marriage and Family Therapy degrees lead to registration as an art therapist (ATR).

 The MA in Art Therapy has two tracks of study.
 For those with a Bachelor’s degree who are interested in clinical licensure as an LPCC, the program of study consists of 63 units.
 For those with a Master’s degree in a related field (e.g. behavioral sciences, education, art), the department offers a Post Master’s Advanced Standing program of study that consists of 30 units within the MA Art Therapy program (see below for details).